Would it be helpful to see what Businesses like yours are actually selling for?

 Get a Free Consultation, and a Free, No Cost, No Obligation Business Valuation Report!

+Step 2.
 Once you have your “Market Comps Report” you can decide if you want to take the next step.

 The next step, the broker needs to prepare an actual business valuation.
 We use the most probable selling price MPSP Method.
 We have access to DataBases that include Tens of Thousands of Sold Businesses.
 We will pull the Business that are most similar to yours to come up with a market range of what your type of business is selling for in the current market place.